choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

 <https://elm-lang.org/0.19.1/custom-types> to learn how to “mix” types.
 ```

-Elm does not allow returning different types for different branches of a `case` or `if` expression
+Elm does not allow returning different types for different branches of a `case` or `if` expression, but currently
-- in our "request" branch, we are returning an empty record `{}`
+- our "request" branch, returns an empty record `{}`
-- in our "error" branch, we are returning a `{ alert : Maybe Alert }` record
+- our "error" branch, returns a `{ alert : Maybe Alert }` record
-- in our "ok" branch, we are returning a `{ thing : RemoteData.RemoteData Http.Error a }` record
+- our "ok" branch, returns a `{ thing : RemoteData.RemoteData Http.Error a }` record

 The only way to compile, is to return the same set of model attributes for all branches of our `case requestResponse of` -- which is exactly what we wanted!